michaelfester/tabloid/README.md

 * Click the Load unpacked extension button.
 A file dialog appears.
 * In the file dialog, navigate to the extension's folder and click OK.

-Alternatively, install it from the Chrome Web Store: https://chrome.google.com/webstore/detail/femidpfpildjfepkcaodpalpakgadjih
+Alternatively, install it via the Chrome Web Store: https://chrome.google.com/webstore/detail/femidpfpildjfepkcaodpalpakgadjih

 ## Usage